fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolAccountSku.md

 ## OUTPUTS

 ### Microsoft.Online.Administration.AccountSKU
-Each AccountSKU returned will include the following information:
+The cmdlet returns AccountSKU objects that contain the following information:

-            AccountName: The name of the account this SKU belongs to.
+* AccountName.
+The name of the account this SKU belongs to.

-            AccountObjectId: The unique ID of the account this SKU belongs to.
+* AccountObjectId.
+The unique ID of the account this SKU belongs to.

-            AccountSkuId: The unique string ID of the account/SKU combination.
+* AccountSkuId.
+The unique string ID of the account/SKU combination.
 This value should be used when assigning or updating licenses.

-            ActiveUnits: The number of active licenses.
+* ActiveUnits.
+The number of active licenses.

-            ConsumedUnits: The number of licenses consumed.
+* ConsumedUnits.
+The number of licenses consumed.

-            ServiceStatus: The provisioning status of individual services belonging to this SKU.
+* ServiceStatus.
+The provisioning status of individual services belonging to this SKU.

-            SkuId: The unique ID for the SKU.
+* SkuId.
+The unique ID for the SKU.

-            SkuPartNumber: The partner number of this SKU.
+* SkuPartNumber.
+The partner number of this SKU.

-            SubscriptionIds: A list of all subscriptions associated with this SKU.
+* SubscriptionIds.
+A list of all subscriptions associated with this SKU.
 For the purposes of assigning licenses, all subscriptions with the same SKU will be grouped into a single license pool.

-            SuspendedUnits: The number of suspended licenses.
+* SuspendedUnits.
+The number of suspended licenses.
 These licenses are not available for assignment.

-            TargetClass: The target class of this SKU.
+* TargetClass.
+The target class of this SKU.
 Only SKUs with target class=user are assignable.

-            WarningUnits: The number of warning units.
+* WarningUnits.
+The number of warning units.

 ## NOTES

 ## RELATED LINKS